Armigerous/GreenThumb-app/notes/TASK.md

 - [ ] Sign in/up page clearly explains password requirements
 - [ ] No user confusion about needing a password to sign up

+**INTERVIEW-HIGH-023**: Garden filter modal does not sync with deleted gardens
+**Status:** 🟡 **HIGH** - UX/data consistency bug
+**Owner:** Development Team
+**User Impact:** "When I delete a garden, it still shows up as a filter option until I reload the app."
+**Description:** The filter modal's garden filter options do not update immediately after a garden is deleted.
+This causes confusion, as users can attempt to filter by gardens that no longer exist.
+The filter modal should always reflect the current set of gardens in the database, removing deleted gardens from the filter list right away.
+**Acceptance Criteria:**

+- [ ] When a garden is deleted, it is immediately removed from the filter modal's garden filter options
+- [ ] No deleted gardens appear as filter options without a full app reload
+- [ ] Filter modal always reflects the current state of the user's gardens
+- [ ] No errors or stale data when switching filters after a deletion
+- [ ] Solution is tested for both single and multiple garden scenarios
+      // Reason: Ensures data consistency and prevents user confusion by keeping filter options in sync with actual gardens.

 ---

 ## 🟢 NEW TASKS: UI/UX Improvements (July 2025)